-Our New York Clergy Abuse Attorneys obtained THE LARGEST EVER SEXUAL ABUSE SETTLEMENT IN THE COUNTRY -- a church sexual abuse $27.5 million settlement with the Diocese of Brooklyn on behalf of four boys who were repeatedly sexually abused by a catechism teacher.
+Our New York Clergy Abuse Attorneys obtained one of THE LARGEST EVER SEXUAL ABUSE SETTLEMENTS IN THE COUNTRY -- a church sexual abuse $27.5 million settlement with the Diocese of Brooklyn on behalf of four boys who were repeatedly sexually abused by a catechism teacher.

 Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & MacKauf has been fighting for the rights of victims of sexual abuse and sexual assault.
 We have obtained multi-million dollar verdicts and settlements on behalf of victims of abuse.
 It is through our unmatched skill and expertise at trial that we are able to obtain the best results for our clients whether it be a verdict or a settlement.How to prove sexual assault?